Numerous requests have come in over the years asking about your project [volunteer] adminstrators, so we set up this page to introduce ourselves.

 T. A. Gordon

 Tei's kit no. is GG2 (Seton-Gordon branch) and he was the first Gordon to take the DNA test in 2001.
-Tei currently resides in Tokyo, where he runs a cross-border market entry and strategy consulting company "gEco" focused on eco-responsible technologies and co-administers this project in his free time.
+Tei currently resides in Tokyo, where he runs a cross-border market entry and strategy consulting company "gEco" focused on eco-responsible technologies and co-administers this project.

 Tei's goal has been to determine is immigrant ancestor to colonial America in the 1700s.
-He is still searching, but DNA has helped him to eliminate 80% of Gordons in Colonial America from his research and enabled him to focus on Seton-Gordons from Scotland.
+He is still searching, but DNA has helped him to eliminate 80% of Gordons in Colonial America from his research and enabled him to focus on Seton-Gordon branch of Gordons.

 Kit No. 11284 belongs to Jim Gordon.